Our free online JPG to Word converter lets you transform images into editable DOCX documents. No registration or software to install.

 Convert JPG to Word With a Cloud Converter

 Smallpdf is a cloud-based platform, meaning you can access and use our tools from anywhere and at any time.
-It works with any operating system (macOS, Windows, Linux, iOS, or Android) and browser (Chrome, Safari, Edge, or Firefox).
-You can convert, modify, enhance, and save your documents freely, and in seconds.
+All file transfers are secured with 256-bit SSL encryption, and it works with any operating system (macOS, Windows, Linux, iOS, or Android) and browser (Chrome, Safari, Edge, or Firefox).
+You can convert, modify, enhance, and save your documents freely, with fast conversion that takes just seconds.
+You can even batch convert multiple JPGs in one go.
 And with the Smallpdf mobile app, on-the-go work is even easier because it includes a useful document scanner.
+It’s perfect for quick JPG conversion to Word, whether you’re scanning printed text or working from saved files.

 Other Ways To Convert Images to Word

-While Smallpdf’s online tool is one of the easiest ways to convert image files, there are also a couple of helpful alternatives if you’re not at your desktop:
+While Smallpdf’s online tool is one of the easiest ways to convert images to Word, there are also a couple of helpful alternatives if you’re not at your desktop:

 Google Docs OCR